HusainCode/Master-of-Data-Science/Machine-Learning-COMP-6200/ML-Algorithms.md

 - **Supervised Learning:** For labeled data tasks.
 - **Unsupervised Learning:** For clustering and dimensionality reduction.
 - **Reinforcement Learning:** For decision-making in dynamic environments.

-Feel free to contribute to this list by submitting a pull request!